yanishoss/dumby/README.md

-# dumby
+# :ram: Dumby

-A super simple and lightweight protocol
+> Dumby is a super lightweight and fast protocol